PDrifting/CBookDraft/book.markdown

 s32 main() {
   TFooBar thud = {};

+  // sizeof is a compiler implemented unary operator that is used
-  //sizeof is a macro used to determine the size of whatever
+  // to determine the size of whatever you stick in between the
+  // parenthesis.
+The size of what you are requesting will be
+  // returned in bytes as a size_t [typed] value.

+  // size_t is generally just a typedef inside the C standard
+  // libraries included with GCC.
+Depending on the system,
+  // size_t may be 16, 32 or 64-bits in size.

-  //you stick in between the parenthesis returned in bytes used printf("size of s8  = %lu\n", sizeof(s8));
+  printf("size of s8  = %lu\n", sizeof(s8));
   printf("size of u8  = %lu\n", sizeof(u8));
   printf("size of s16 = %lu\n", sizeof(s16));